IT’S PRIZE TIME!

 The Where and How

 4) Cast your vote.
-Once you’ve seen both slates and all twenty films, the real magic begins.
+Once you’ve seen a screening of all ten films, the real magic begins.
 You, the audience member, will cast your vote for your favorite films and complete your film prize journey.
-The power to alter the fate of a filmmaker is in your hands.
+The power to alter the fate of one filmmaker is in your hands.
 Choose wisely!

-We’ve got four – count ‘em: FOUR - different screening venues with four very unique theater experiences, three within walking distance in historic downtown Shreveport and a fourth pilot venue in Bossier City across the Texas Street bridge about 5 minutes from downtown Shreveport by car.
+We’ve got some pretty amazing screening venues lined up this year, each with their own very unique experience.
 The center of the festival is the 700 block of Texas Street.
 It’s right in the middle of venues, voting, and other special events going on through the weekend.

 Tickets, Merchandise, Filmmaker Interviews, Festival Tent, Food, Music, more